astronomer/astro-docs/enterprise/next/06_manage-astronomer/02_manage-platform-users.md

 In addition to Workspace-level [role-based access control (RBAC) functionality](/docs/enterprise/stable/manage-astronomer/workspace-permissions/) core to our platform, Astronomer Enterprise allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.

-Read below for a high-level overview of user management and guidelines around public sign-ups, role customization and adding System Admins.
+Read below for a high-level overview of user management and guidelines around public signups, role customization and adding System Admins.

 ## Add Users to Astronomer